polazarus/hipstr/README.md

 ## ✏️ Features

-- `std` (default): uses `std` rather than `core` and `alloc`, and also provides more trait implementations (for comparison, conversions, and errors)
+- `std` (default): uses `std` rather than `core` and `alloc`, and also provides more trait implementations (for comparison and conversions)
 - `serde`: provides serialization/deserialization support with `serde` crate
 - `unstable`: exposes internal `Backend` trait that may change at any moment

 ## ☣️ Safety of `hipstr`

-This crate uses `unsafe` extensively. 🤷
+This crate makes extensive use of `unsafe` code blocks. 🤷

-It exploits the 2-bit alignment niche in pointers existing on most platforms (I think all Rustc supported platforms) to distinguish the inline representation from the other representations.
+It leverages the 2-bit alignment niche present in pointers across most platforms (all platforms currently supported by the Rust compiler?) to discriminate between the three possible representations.

 To make things safer, Rust is tested thoroughly on multiple platforms, normally and with [Miri] (the MIR interpreter).

-## 🧪 Testing
+## 🧪 Testing and Verification Strategy

+To ensure safety and reliability, this crate undergoes thorough testing:

+- Near 100% test coverage
+- Cross-platform validation:
+  - 32-bit and 64-bit architectures
+  - little and big endian

+In addition, this crate is checked with advanced dynamic verification methods:

+- Concurrency testing using the [Tokio's loom crate][loom]
+- Undefined behavior detection using [Miri] (the MIR interpreter)

 ### ☔ Coverage